Scarborough Shoal standoff: ITLOS involvement

 The International Tribunal for the Law of the Sea (ITLOS) is an intergovernmental organization created by the mandate of the Third United Nations Conference on the Law of the Sea, with responsibility for the regulation of seabed mining beyond the limits of national jurisdiction, and with the power to settle disputes between party states.

 In June 2013, the Philippines decided to bring the territorial row before the ITLOS after it had "exhausted all political and diplomatic avenues for a peaceful negotiated settlement of its maritime dispute with China", saying that it would ask the tribunal to declare China's claims as "invalid".
 China formally rejected the arbitration proceedings initiated by the Philippines.
 According to Annex VII of the United Nations Convention on the Law of the Sea (UNCLOS), however, China's refusal would not necessarily impede the proceedings.

 In February 2014, it was reported that China had offered mutual withdrawal from the shoal and other inducements if the Philippines would refrain from submitting a formal pleading, and that the Philippine position was, "With what's on the table, there's not enough."

-Heightened tensions in 2016
+Heightened tensions in 2016 and 2026

 Having observed boat activity at the shoal that could have signaled preparation for development activity, the U.S. "flew three different air patrols near Scarborough ..., including on April 19 and 21", 2016, and talked of and reportedly were considering other reactions in light of generally higher tensions in the Spratlys and the region.
 The U.S. flights did observe the 12-mile territorial limit from the shoal.

+Further tensions arose in 2026, when China moved to block the Scarborough Shoal.
+The timing of this occurred while the United States was involved in the Iran conflict and the United States denied passage of six Chinese ships in the Straits of Hormuz waterway.